Welcome to Lac Seul’s Golden Eagle Resort

 After a successful season, we would like to thank our past and future guests for their loyalty to “Lac Seul’s Golden Eagle Resort Inc.”

 We are a drive-to camp located in Northwest Ontario on beautiful Lac Seul, offering fully modernized housekeeping cabins that are located on the waterfront.
-All you need to bring is your own towels and food, although there are two grocery stores within two kilometers and a liquor store as well.
+All you need to bring is your own towels and food, although there is a grocery store within two kilometres and a liquor store as well.
 Our fishing packages are geared to your individual needs.
 We can accommodate groups up to 28, families or couples.
 We have a Family Fishing Package for July and August.
 We offer boat launching and docking facilities.
 There is a fish cleaning house at dockside with running water.
-We have live bait, fishing tackle and bagged ice for sale on site.
+We have live bait and bagged ice for sale on site.
 Fish wrapping and freezer service is included.
 All cabins have wifi and cell coverage.

 As of 2021, Ear Falls no longer has a bank or credit union available.
 We request that payments are made in Cheque or Cash form.
 We do not accept E-transfer or Credit Cards on site.